Naloxone

 What happens if I administer naloxone when someone doesn’t need it?

-If a person receiving a dose of naloxone has used drugs other than opioids, naloxone will have no harmful effects and will not cause any adverse medical issues.
+If a person receiving a dose of naloxone has used drugs other than opioids, naloxone is not contraindicated, will have no harmful effects, and will not cause any adverse medical issues.
 Naloxone is not a controlled substance, and it is not addictive.

 Who should carry naloxone?